-It’s time for Irish heritage to take the spotlight once again with the arrival of St. Patrick’s Day.
-Partakers in the luckiest day of the year will break out the green face paint and four-leaf clovers to pay tribute to the fabled saint this March 17th.
+With the arrival of St. Patrick’s Day, partakers in the luckiest day of the year will break out the green face paint and four-leaf clovers to pay tribute to the fabled saint.
 But how many people really know what St. Patrick was all about?
-Before going out and submerging your body in all-things green, learn some little known facts about the saint you’re celebrating and take the sham out of your shamrock!
+Before going out and submerging your body in all-things green, learn some little known facts about the saint you're celebrating.

 The biggest misconception about St. Patrick was that he was Irish.
 In spite of the fact that everyone dyes their hair red and throws on their best buckled shoes to commemorate the saint, he has nothing to do with Irish culture – at least not until after his childhood.
 Born in England circa 385, St. Patrick didn’t make his way to Ireland until Irish pirates kidnapped him at age 16.
 From there, he started his journey to converting the Irish to Christianity and becoming an Irish patron saint.